Smoke/CO Detector Inspection

 The Marlborough Fire Department wants to assist all homeowners in making the inspection for compliance a simple step in the transfer or sale of property.
-The following information describes the proper placement of smoke detector, proper marking/numbering of a property, how to call for an inspection, and the fee for issuing a certificate of compliance.
+The following information describes the proper placement of smoke detector, proper marking/numbering of a property, how to apply for an inspection, and the fee for issuing a certificate of compliance.
+Applications must be made using the following link: http://marlboroughma.viewpointcloud.com/

 Basic Smoke Detector Placement